jkkostrzewski/Self-Organizing-Map/README.md

 import * from Self-Organizing-Map
 ```

-Then import your a set of data from .csv file:
+Then import your set of data from .csv file:

 ```
 data = pd.read_csv("irisData.csv", header=0)